• Diamond Home page

 Through experience we know that the better prepared our users are, the smoother their microscope sessions run, and this results in our users making best use of time using eBIC microscopes for their research.

-Your forward planning and preparation is appreciated, this will help eBIC Local Contacts to best support you during your microscope session.
+Your forward planning and preparation is appreciated, this will help eBIC local contacts to best support you during your microscope session.

 We look forward to working with you soon.